Huemul Project: After the project

 Richter remained in Argentina for a time, but began to travel, eventually landing in Libya.
 He returned to Argentina and was extensively interviewed by Mario Mariscotti for his book on Huemul, which remains the most detailed account of the project.
 Mariscotti blames the affair primarily on Richter, who Mariscotti states was capable of great self-delusion, adding an autocratic and paranoid management style, and lack of oversight to the ills.

 Perón remains a controversial figure to this day, and opinions of Richter tend to be colored by how closely the author associates him with Perón.
-Argentine accounts often refer to Richter as an outright con man, while accounts written outside Argentina generally describe him as a misguided amateur.
+Argentine accounts often refer to Richter as an outright con man, while accounts written outside Argentina generally describe him as a deluded amateur.

 Huemul today

 The island remained closed and under military control until the 1970s, when the Army began using it for artillery target practice.
 In 1995 a tourist company took control of the island, and began to offer tours by boat from docks in Bariloche.
 The ruins of the historic facilities (at 41°06′23″S 71°23′42″W), can be visited by tourists by boat from the port of Bariloche.